 Victory V Farm uses controlled environment agriculture technology to grow leafy greens & herbs in underutilized buildings.
 Our goal is to build a network of farms that grow food & create living-wage jobs in neighborhoods throughout Philadelphia.
 The farm will generate revenue by selling what it grows to local eds & meds customers as well as to residents who lack access to, or cannot afford, fresh healthy food.
 We will grow for direct community benefit & use the food to engage residents in conversations about nutrition & healthy communities.

 Between December 3, 2018 and January 24, 2019, we accepted short proposals for initiatives, campaigns, social enterprises, technology platforms and other new solutions that use food, culinary or agricultural-based solutions to address pervasive hunger and its underlying causes for too many of our region’s residents.

 To help shape and refine promising ideas, select participants will gain access to the Economy League’s extensive network of advisors, policymakers, and influencers as well as our deep expertise about the Philadelphia region, its challenges, and its opportunities.
-The winner will receive $5,000 to advance a small-scale pilot of their concept, and Billy Penn will provide coverage of the whole process.
-Here's how it will work:
+The winner received $5,000 to advance a small-scale pilot of their concept, and Billy Penn will provide coverage of the whole process.
+Here's how it worked:

 CALL FOR APPLICATIONS (DEC 3, 2018 – JAN 24, 2019)